 The recommend way to install RAW on Windows is using a prebuilt installer.
-To install from a prebuilt installer, simply download the RAW-X.Y.Z-win32.msi (where X.Y.Z is the version number) file from sourceforge (http://sourceforge. net/projects/bioxtasraw), and double click it to run the installer.
-You may need to navigate to the 'Files' tab on the sourceforge project website to find the latest .msi installer.
+To install from a prebuilt installer, simply download the RAW-x.y.z-win32.msi (where x.y.z is the version number) file from sourceforge (http://sourceforge.net/projects/bioxtasraw), and double click it to run the installer.